 As property investment is such an interesting subject, many of your friends, relatives, and colleagues will readily share their own tips on property as an investment.
 When given such advice, proceed with caution, as although many of these people may mean well and are often successful property investors themselves, this is no guarantee of future success in the continually developing property market.
 This is where Milestone Direct’s AFAs can provide professional advice based on economic fundamentals, helping you remove emotion from the situation and focus on what you want to achieve.

 For your information, the downloadable PDF to the right is a graphic display of annual returns for various asset classes (types of investment), ranked from best to worst across the last 10 years.
 It displays the yearly return for New Zealand property in dark green.

 Owing to years of growth in residential property, the capital gain from real estate has been a great way for many Kiwis to build wealth for retirement.
 As rental income in relation to property value is now typically quite low in the main centres of New Zealand, it can be tough to live off the rent after all expenses are paid.

 Therefore, if you’re aiming to retire with a robust passive income flow, calculating the investment yield on each property is crucial to understanding the current or future income that will be provided.
 In many cases, on reaching retirement, Milestone Direct clients decide to sell some or all of their property portfolio and invest the proceeds in a more diversified portfolio which can better provide their retirement income.

-To assist you with investing in real estate, Authorised Financial Advisers from Milestone Direct can find you a great mortgage rate, ensuring you have a solid team of legal and real estate professionals on your side and confirm your cash flow and budget options are viable.
+To assist you with investing in real estate, Authorised Financial Advisers from Milestone Direct can find you a great mortgage rate, confirm your cash flow and budget options are viable, and also ensure you have a solid team of legal and real estate professionals on your side.